4driel/basic-nn-xor/README.md

 A neural network is basically a function approximator that is crudely modeled on the interconnections neurons interface with inside our brains.
 That, through some funky maths, are able to approximate pretty much any continuous function.

 As can seen on the images below, an antificial neuron bears a lot of resemblance to the biological one.
-The dendrites can be compared to the weighted synaptic inputs W1 ...
-Wn and the synaptic terminations to the output a1.
+The weighted synaptic inputs W1 ...
+Wn are the equivalent to the dendrites and the output a1 to the synaptic terminations.

 A neural "network" is just a bunch of artificial neurons connected together.